davestewart/xjsfl-site/README.md

 # xJSFL Site
 ## Intro

-This is an exported, static version of the old WordPress site for [xJSFL](https://github.com/davestewart/xjsfl):
+This is an exported, static version of the WordPress site for [xJSFL](https://github.com/davestewart/xjsfl):

 ![splash](splash.png)

-Rather than running on a traditional web host, it is now served statically by Vercel, making it faster and more secure – at the expense of a forum and being able to leave comments.
+It is a replacement for the old traditionally hosted site, now served statically by Vercel making it faster and more secure – at the expense of a forum and being able to leave comments.

 As very few people still use JSFL/xJSFL this isn't really an issue but rather than delete the site forever, I wanted some way to keep the docs available.